MateuszMarcisz/TrainingPlan_Horse_riding/README.md

 ### Tests:
-I have made a total of 104 tests (for 32 views):
+I have made a total of 104 tests for 32 views.
+Sample of testing for main app views:
 ![tests](visualization/tests.png)
 For more details about the tests go to the tests.py file in each of the apps (patataj, accounts, kalendarz).